 Close encounters with AI

 To be honest I feel quite ambivalent about AI and largely avoid its use, where I can.
-I opt to ignore the AI information presented within search engines; I don't usually use it to create anything etc etc. I'm worried about copyright issues for instance, and how it's already replacing garden writers with extensive knowledge.
+I try to ignore the AI information presented within search engines and I don't usually use it to create anything etc etc. I'm worried about copyright issues for instance, and how it's already replacing garden writers who have extensive knowledge gained over many years of experience.
 Articles can be generated quickly, often with dubious content which is often published without fact checking first.
 I'm reminded of a central tenet from my time in IT; Garbage In, Garbage Out (aka GIGO), right?

-However NAH recently benefitted from AI technology when a surgeon assisted by a robot using CT scan data peered deep into his lung and determined the small lump there is benign.
-I'm also sure my quick result obtained from my breast cancer screening last year was probably sped up by using this technology too.
+However NAH recently benefitted from AI technology when a surgeon assisted by a robot using CT scan data peered deep into his lung and determined the small lump there is benign, thus avoiding him losing around a third of his lung.
+The latter operation was the preferred approach until the robot technique was developed and often the removed material revealed a benign lump rather than a tumour.
+We're quite relieved he didn't have to go through all of that!
+I'm also sure my quick result obtained from my breast cancer screening last year was probably sped up with the use of this technology too.

-My crafting friends have also used it to answer some of my questions e.g. how to use PVA glue to stiffen a piece of crochet ready for hanging.
+My crafting friends have used it to answer some of my questions e.g. how to use PVA glue to stiffen a piece of crochet ready for hanging.
+One of NAH's friends also uses it to quickly produce a computer program which he can then debug and edit.

 I can see good things can come by it, but I'm scared of the bad things, so I've stayed away from consciously using it myself - who knows how much I've been using it unconsciously?
 Quite a bit, I bet.